We need to start focusing on the crimes that do the most harm, not the crimes that put the most people in prison.

 As your next Commonwealth's Attorney, I will establish a comprehensive non-discrimination policy in the office that includes every protected class in Virginia as well as sexual orientation and gender identity, which are currently not protected under Virginia law.
 It is extremely important to me that my office be a safe and inclusive place for everyone to work, for defendants to stand trial, and for victims of all walks of life to come forward and work with our office to ensure justice is served fairly.

 Prince William County has been ranked 2nd in the country for sending the most people to death row.
-This is an embarrassing statistic.
 We must have a conversation in our county and state about the role of the death penalty, as it tends to disproportionately affect low income individuals and people of color.
 Although the death penalty is legal in Virginia, I am personally against it.

 RESTORATION OF VOTING RIGHTS